Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose during the session, coming close to the overnight high, 6069.
+The S&P 500 futures rose during the session, reaching into the 5710s.
+This morning’s Elliott Wave Theory analysis is unchanged.

 9:35 a.m.
 New York time